-Depending on the game played, a game session might take several hours to complete, or even days in case of RPGs.
+Depending on the game style, a game session might take several hours to complete, or even days in case of RPGs.
 This will make the size of the provenance graph to be overwhelming to the user, even when pre-filtering the game flow log before its use in the graph.
 One way to avoid such situations is to show the provenance graph already filtered instead of its full extension.
 For example, before showing the graph to the user, make some collapses to reduce its size.
-Combats can be identified and collapsed into single vertex for each instance.
-Places visited in the game can also be collapsed into single vertex, containing all interactions made in that location, even combats.
-There is no problem of having collapses inside collapses, in this case, a collapsed combat inside a collapsed area visited by the player, which contains other actions aside from the combat like interacting with the ambient.
-This will give an impression of a map from the player’s journey, showing vertices for each location visited by the player, while allowing the player to expand only the situations he desires to analyze.
-It is similar to google maps, where it shows the entire world and allows the user to zoom in specific locations.
-However in this case, it will show instances of the journey taken by the player.
+Combats can be identified and collapsed into a single vertex for each instance.
+Places visited in the game can also be collapsed into a single vertex, containing all interactions made in that location, even combats.
+There is no problem of having collapses inside collapses.
+In this case, a collapsed combat inside a collapsed area visited by the player may contain other actions aside from the combat, such as interactions with the ambient.
+This gives an impression of a map from the player’s journey, showing vertices for each location visited by the player, while allowing the player to expand only the situations he desires to analyze.
+It is similar to google maps, where it shows the entire world and allows the user to zoom into specific locations.
+However in this case, it shows instances of the journey taken by the player.

 It is also possible to go beyond that.
 Instead of collapsing all combats and locations, collapse only those that were not relevant to the story, or had no noticeable impact in the player’s journey, while keeping important events visible to the player.
-This is possible because provenance is analyzed from the present to the past, so the battle outcome is already known and can be used to decide if it was relevant or not.
+This is possible because provenance is analyzed from the present to the past.
+This way, the battle outcome is already known and can be used to decide if it was relevant or not.
 If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified into just one vertex representing the combat with the enemy.
 However, if the combat was challenging or the player lost, it is interesting to display all actions in it for analysis, allowing the player to identify important facts that influenced the combat outcome.

 Final Considerations

 This chapter presented a framework to bring provenance to games.
-The framework, called Provenance in Games, provides the necessary mapping of provenance term to game elements.
-It also provides a method of creating a game flow log and analyzing it with a provenance graph for a better understanding of the events occurred during a game session.
+The framework, called Provenance in Games, provides the necessary mappings of provenance terms into the game elements.
+It also provides a method for creating a game flow log and analyzing it with a provenance graph for a better understanding of the events occurred during a game session.
 Lastly, it was presented the Proof Viewer, a tool for generating a provenance graph from a game flow log and aiding the analysis, as well as tips on how to structure the information gathered.

-Currently, Proof Viewer does not provide inference for the user, only the means necessary to infer.
-The game developers will need to create inference rules customized to their games, such as clustering sequences of actions and identifying irrelevant sections that can be omitted from the user.
+Currently, Proof Viewer does not provide inference for the user, only the necessary means to infer.
+The game developers need to create inference rules customized to their games, such as clustering sequences of actions, and identify irrelevant sections that can be omitted from the user.
 Providing a generic inference strategy is a future work.
-To infer something and decide if it is relevant or not for analysis is a complex process, which happens to be domain sensitive.
+To infer something and decide if it is relevant or not for analysis is a complex process, which happens to be domain specific.
 This type of decision making also involve other areas of research (BRISTOL, 1977; CIOS; PEDRYCZ; SWINIARSKI, 1998; FAYYAD; PIATETSKY-SHAPIRO; SMYTH, 1996; HAN; KAMBER, 2006; WITTEN; FRANK, 2005) and varies from games to games.